 It’s no surprise that remote learning pulls way ahead in this category.
-Without all of the additional expenses such as building upkeep, electricity, and property costs, online degrees are far less expense-heavy than their brick-and-mortar counterparts.
+Without all of the additional expenses such as building upkeep, electricity, and property costs, online colleges are far less expense-heavy than their brick-and-mortar counterparts.
 The average online degree will cost you roughly $30,000 (give or take).
 Meanwhile, in-person education can climb as high as $85,000 or more.
 When you factor in the savings on commuting, on-campus activities, and additional expenses from going to college, online is by far and wide the more affordable option.

 Now, this is tricky because ease is subjective.
-On the one hand, the convenience we’ve already mentioned and the flexibility of not following a semester schedule make remote learning much easier on some people.
+On the one hand, the convenience we’ve already mentioned and the flexibility of not following a semester schedule make remote learning much easier for some people.
 And with rolling admissions, online should win hands down.

-But on the other hand, there is something to be said for hearing a lesson directly from a person you see right in front of you, being able to ask a question or clarify a point on the spot, right as the lecturer is delivering their message.
+On the other hand, there is something to be said for hearing a lesson directly from a person you see right in front of you, being able to ask a question or clarify a point on the spot, right as the lecturer is delivering their message.
 And for some people, learning material via a recorded class or even over a streamed lesson just doesn’t sink in quite as well.

 What’s more, online learning requires determination and discipline.
 Of course, you need both those things to finish any type of college degree.
 But online degree programs require you to be on top of yourself, ensuring assignments are done on time, and material is absorbed rather than skimmed.
 Some people just don’t have the self-discipline to make it happen.
 For these reasons, we will give this win to the in-person studies.

 This is a straight-up tie.
 There was just no way to determine a winner since both online degree programs and in-person education gives you invaluable tools for life.
 In person, you will gain wonderful knowledge and skills from your experienced teachers as you hone your craft.
-Meanwhile, learning remotely introduces you to these skills as well as essential life skills like self-discipline, time management, and schedule making.
+Meanwhile, learning remotely introduces you to these skills as well as essential life skills like self-discipline, time management, and schedule-making.
 Online degree programs also force you to use technologies and programs you might not be familiar with already, giving you experience with these apps that will undoubtedly be useful later in life.
-Since online degree programs give you both the course-specific information as well as the added technology education, we could argue that this category should go to remote learning as well.
+Since online degree programs give you both course-specific information as well as added technology education, we could argue that this category should go to remote learning as well.
 But the interpersonal relationship skills you could possibly pick up from interacting with other people face-to-face brings it back up to a tie.

 Aside from that, you can learn at your own pace.
 That means you can take it as slow as you need to process the information.
 You can replay classes, pause, rewind, and review as often as you like.
 You just can’t get that kind of retention from live classes.
 Online degree programs also have other valuable tools like study guides, helpful learning apps, and tutorials to create the most immersive, effective learning possible.